Saturday 15 April 2023

 Authors' NoteThe origins of the Hippocratic Oath, as discussed in the above verse, join several others by the authors under the rubric "creative anachronism".
 Although little is known of classic Greek office routines, there is no confirmation that clerks transcribed dictated medical reports during that epoch.
 One has to wait to the modern era for the invention of the typo.

 Hippocrates of Kos was putatively the author of many texts (the Hippocratic Corpus) deriving from the school of medicine on his native island, one of two that thrived in Greece during its classical period.
-Among early descriptions of diseases, symptoms and treatments were attributed comments on the humanistic basis of medical practice that were formalized centuries later into the assertion of medical ethics and professionalism that we know today.
+Surviving writings describe early concepts of diseases, symptoms and treatments.
+Among these were comments on the humanistic basis of medical practice that were formalized centuries later into the assertion of medical ethics and professionalism that we know today.

 Authors' Note: A number of religions tell of an epic battle staged in Heaven involving an army of angels that resulted in the casting out of Satan (or equivalent) and his followers.
 The governance, duties, activities and whereabouts of the Heavenly Host in the ensuing epoch is seldom mentioned.